+ME 175 or MET 173)

+^{} MET 190 and MET 191 may be used as 3 units to satisfy upper division GE requirements in Area E.

-MET 111.
+- MET 111.
 Dynamics.
 Kinematics of particles and rigid bodies; dynamics of a particle, systems of particles and rigid bodies; central force fields, orbits and trajectories; computer solutions.
 Emphasis on kinetics and kinematics of particles; and 2 dimensional rigid bodies.
 Lecture three hours.
-Prerequisite: MET 173.
+Prerequisite: MET 30, MET 173.
 Spring only.
-3 units.

-MET 112.
+3 units. - MET 112.
 Strength of Materials.
 Practical application of structural calculations for sizing bolts, rivets, shafts, beams, trusses and columns; computer solutions of related problems.
 Lecture three hours.
-Prerequisite: MET 173.
+Prerequisite: MET 30, MET 173.
 Spring only.
-3 units.

-e

-MET 140.
+3 units. - MET 140.
 Thermodynamics for Engineering Technology.
 Elements of thermodynamics including first and second laws for closed and open systems; with applications to power plants and refrigeration systems.
 Lecture three hours.
-Prerequisite: MET 141.
+Prerequisite: MET 141, MET 173.
 Spring only.
-3 units.

-MET 141.
+3 units. - MET 141.
 Fluid Mechanics and Machinery.
 Theoretical principles of compressible and incompressible fluid behavior with applications to practical situations.
 Topics include basic principles and operation of fluid machinery, and measurement of flow, pressure and viscosity.
 Lecture three hours.
+Prerequisite: PHYS 005A, MET 030; MET 030 may be taken concurrently.
 Fall only.
-3 units.

-MET 142.
+3 units. - MET 142.
 Advanced Thermodynamics Technology.
 Applications of the principles of thermodynamics and heat transfer to the operation of power plants and refrigeration equipment; introductions to psychometrics, combustion and compressible flow.
 Lecture three hours.
 Prerequisite: MET 140, MET 141.
-3 units.

-MET 150.
+3 units. - MET 150.
 Electrical Circuits and Equipment.
 Fundamentals of electric circuits and components including resistive, inductive and capacitive circuits; rectifiers, transformers, generators, and motors.
 Principles and practice in the use of electrical machinery.
 Lecture two hours; laboratory three hours.
+Prerequisite: PHYS 005B, MET 030; MET 030 may be taken concurrently.
 Fall only.
-3 units.

-MET 151.
+3 units. - MET 151.
 Measurements for Engineering Technology.
 Theory and practice of the application of basic temperature, acceleration, pressure, flow, force, and strain instrumentation to engineering technology problems.
 Lecture two hours; laboratory three hours.
-Prerequisite: MET 140, MET 141, MET 173, and passing score on the WPE; MET 140 may be taken concurrently.
-3 units.
+Prerequisite: MET 140, MET 141, MET 173; MET 140 may be taken concurrently.
+3 units. - MET 164.

-MET 164.
 Product Design and Engineering Graphics.
 Introduction to basic design methodology for mechanical systems and devices.
 A broad overview of design from concept to production, including: creativity, analysis strategies, project planning, design for production, and document control.
 A thorough understanding of how the design is communicated through engineering graphics.
-Analysis and CAD drawing solutions are required for various design problems.
+Analyzes and CAD drawing solutions are required for various design problems.
 Topics covered include: dimensioning, fits and clearances, tolerance buildup, geometric dimensioning and tolerancing, and drawing control (checking, release, changes).
 Final team projects require a design solution and complete documentation.
 Lecture two hours, laboratory three hours.
 Prerequisite: ENGR 006, ENGR 007.
 Fall only.
-3 units.

-MET 165.
+3 units. - MET 165.
 Kinematics of Machinery.
-The analysis of the function of machine components.
+Analyzes the function of machine components.
 Emphasis on the kinematics of motion and the elements of kinetics.
 Practice in the design of linkages, cams and reduction systems.
 Computer solutions of kinematic problems.
 Lecture two hours; laboratory three hours.
 Prerequisite: MET 111, MET 164.
 Spring only.
-3 units.

-MET 166.
+3 units. - MET 166.
 Machinery Design.
 Introduction to fatigue with applications to the design of mechanical systems incorporating gears, bearings, clutches, brakes and couplings.
 Computer solutions of related problems.
 Lecture two hours; laboratory three hours.
 Prerequisite: MET 112, MET 164.
 Fall only.
 3 units.